-- 39. The other leading New Zealand authority on employment status is the Court of Appeal decision in TNT Worldwide Express Ltd v Cunningham.
+- 44. The other leading New Zealand authority on employment status is the Court of Appeal decision in TNT.
 In this decision, the Court of Appeal discussed in detail the intention, control and fundamental tests developed at common law.
-The Supreme Court in Bryson cited TNT with approval. - 40.
+The Supreme Court in Bryson cited TNT with approval. - 45.
 In TNT, the appellant company, TNT, engaged the respondent as an owner-driver to conduct a courier service for the company.
-The owner-driver: - provided his own vehicle and was responsible for the vehicle's maintenance and upkeep; - was responsible for his own tax and accident compensation payments; - claimed deductions as if he were self-employed; and - had a contract with TNT that said he was an independent contractor. - 41.
-The company terminated the respondent's contract, and the respondent sought to invoke the personal grievance procedure under the Employment Contracts Act 1991. - 42.
-The Employment Court held that an owner-driver courier for TNT was an employee and not self-employed.
-In reaching that conclusion, the Court placed considerable emphasis on the rigorous control the company exercised over its owner-drivers.
-The Employment Court found the company's actions showed that it treated the owner-driver as its employee. - 43.
+The owner-driver: - provided his own vehicle and was responsible for the vehicle's maintenance and upkeep; - was responsible for his own tax and accident compensation payments; - claimed deductions as if he were self-employed; and - had a contract with TNT that said he was an independent contractor. - 46.
+The company terminated the respondent's contract, and the respondent sought to invoke the personal grievance procedure under the Employment Contracts Act 1991 (now repealed). - 47.
+The Employment Court ([1992] 3 ERNZ 1,030) held that an owner-driver courier for TNT was an employee and not self-employed.
+In reaching that conclusion, the court placed considerable emphasis on the rigorous control the company exercised over its owner-drivers.
+The Employment Court considered that the company's actions showed that it treated the owner-driver as its employee. - 48.
 On appeal, the Court of Appeal held that the written contract entered into by the parties created a genuine independent contractor relationship.
-It accepted that an owner-driver courier was an independent contractor rather than an employee where the owner-driver's contract with TNT: - required the owner-driver to provide his own vehicle, uniform, approved radio telephone, goods service licence under the Transport Act 1962, and insurance; - paid the owner-driver mainly on a per trip basis; - made the owner-driver responsible for employing any relief driver; - referred to the owner-driver as an independent contractor; and - gave TNT very extensive control over the owner-driver's operations. - 44.
+It accepted that an owner-driver courier was an independent contractor where the owner-driver's contract with TNT: - required the owner-driver to provide his own vehicle, uniform, approved radio telephone, goods service licence under the Transport Act 1962 and insurance; - paid the owner-driver mainly on a per trip basis; - made the owner-driver responsible for employing any relief driver; - referred to the owner-driver as an independent contractor; and - gave TNT very extensive control over the owner-driver's operations. - 49.
 The Court of Appeal acknowledged the extensive control TNT exercised over the owner-driver, but concluded that the owner-driver accepted only that degree of control and supervision necessary for the efficient and profitable conduct of the business he was running on his own account as an independent contractor.
-Casey J cited (at 697) the following statement of MacKenna J in Ready Mixed Concrete (South East) Ltd v Minister of Pensions and National Insurance [1968] 1 All ER 433, 447:
+At 667, Casey J cited the following statement of MacKenna J in Ready Mixed Concrete (South East) Ltd v Minister of Pensions and National Insurance [1968] 1 All ER 433 (QBD) at 447: